pingcap/docs-cn/ticdc/ticdc-manage-changefeed.md

 ## Unified Sorter

+> **Note:**
+>
+> Starting from v6.0.0, TiCDC uses the DB Sorter engine by default, and no longer uses the Unified Sorter.
+It is recommended that you do not configure the `sort engine` item.

 Unified sorter is the sorting engine in TiCDC.
 It can mitigate OOM problems caused by the following scenarios:

 + The data replication task in TiCDC is paused for a long time, during which a large amount of incremental data is accumulated and needs to be replicated.